-There is also familial association for the occurrence of aortic valve sclerosis as evidenced by its association with genetic factors, such as single nucleotide polymorphism such as rs10455872 located in the lipoprotein, a gene in the intron sequence (intron are the part of the gene which are the coding sequence as opposed by the exon, which refers to the non-coding sequence of a gene).
+There is also familial association for the occurrence of aortic valve sclerosis as evidenced by its association with genetic factors, such as single nucleotide polymorphism such as rs10455872 located in the lipoprotein, a gene in the intron sequence (intron is the part of the gene which is the coding sequence as opposed by the exon, which refers to the non-coding sequence of a gene).

 This single nucleotide polymorphism is associated with an increase in the level of circulating lipoprotein, which is a risk factor for the development of atherosclerosis.
 In addition to this, LDLc related gene, vitamin D receptor and ACE (Angiotensin converting enzyme) are also linked with the occurrence of aortic sclerosis.
 There has also been an increase in the occurrence of aortic sclerosis in patients with a familial history of hypercholesterolemia.

 The NOTCH1 gene, which plays a key role in the regulation by deciding the fate of the osteoblast cells of the aortic valve, is also involved in the development of aortic sclerosis (especially in the mutation of the NOTCH1 gene).

 Estrogen receptor alpha gene (ORalpha gene) is also shown to be one of the factors associated with aortic sclerosis in post-menopausal women (3).
 In adolescent females, it is linked with that of abnormal lipid level.

 According to the ACC/AHA 2006 valvular heart disease guidelines, an aortic valve jet velocity of less than or equal to 2.5 meters per second constitutes aortic sclerosis and a further increase in the value constituting the grading involving aortic stenosis.